timelyportfolio/d3-flextree/README.md

 The **flextree** layout produces tidy node-link diagrams of trees using an algorithm described in the [Implementation page](implementation.md).

-The object returned by `d3.flextree()` is both an object and a function.
-Another way of saying that is that it's a JavaScript function that has methods attached to it.
-The methods set various properties that control how the layout is done.
+When called, `d3.flextree()` returns a function object that has methods attached to it.
+The methods set various parameters that control how the tree layout is done.
 Calling the main function, and passing it the root node of a tree, causes it to compute the layout.
 See [demo/simple.html](demo/simple.html) for an example.